 Boston is comprised of 23 official neighborhoods, each different from the other in terms of history and culture, making for an extremely diverse city.
 Meanwhile, Greater Boston is home to numerous cities and residential suburbs.

-2. What is the weather like in Boston?
+2. What is the weather like in Boston, MA?

 With its humid continental climate, Boston experiences four distinct seasons.
 Summers are generally hot and humid and the transitional months tend to be mostly mild, while winters are cold with occasional storms and snowfall.
 Rainfall is relatively evenly dispersed throughout the year, with each month typically seeing between three and four inches.

 Self storage in Boston can be extremely useful for residents throughout the year.
 With its coastal location, the high humidity and differences in temperature in summer and winter can damage certain household items that are potentially stored in garages and attics.
-Instead, they’re much more protected in a climate-controlled storage unit keeping sensitive items in top condition for years on end.
+Instead, go for a climate-controlled storage unit in Boston where these sensitive items can stay in top condition for years on end.

 3. Enhancing Boston’s economy with self storage